itsmaazm/morpheus-ha-ansible/README.md

 ### Assumptions:

-* CentOS 7 only (right now)
+* CentOS 7.x or Ubuntu 18.04.
-* Entirely separated services (right now)
+* Entirely separated services.
+They can reside on the same sever(s) or not, this is up to the user to follow best practices around Isolation.
-* A valid loadbalancer/VIP for RabbitMQ has been configured
+* A valid loadbalancer/VIP for RabbitMQ has been configured.
-  * Ports and server mappings for ports 5672 and 61613
+  * Ports and server mappings for ports 5672 and 61613.
-* A valid loadbalancer/VIP for application tier servers has been configured
+* A valid loadbalancer/VIP for application tier servers has been configured.
-  * Ports and server mappings for ports 443 and 80
+  * Ports and server mappings for ports 443 and 80.
+* Shared storage for the application servers has been set up.
+Future versions will configure this from NFS paths for you.

 ## Getting Started